jefbags/jefbags.github.io/_posts/2015-07-26-In-the-land-of-milk-and-honeypots-:-part-two.md

   - security
   - OpenWRT
   - networking
-published: true
+published: false
 ---

 <p />
-## Setting the stage...
+## Hardening the OpenWRT device...

 As noted in my previous entry, the purpose of this series of posts is to document the creation of a honeypot, and the use of tools and techniques to analyze activity.
 In this post, I will continue configuring the OpenWRT router, lock down some of the settings, and also set up some NAT's and open ports.